apnarm/ftp2http/README.md

 server immediately uploads that file to the configured HTTP URL.

 The server directory always appears empty to the client, even after a file has been uploaded.
-This is because uploaded files only sent to the HTTP server, and not stored.
+This is because uploaded files are only sent to the HTTP server, not stored.

 Building and installing